Choosing Between Types of Business Structures For Tax and Liability Protection

 Let’s say Abel and Baker talk and decide to start an ice cream shop, with Abel making ice cream and Baker scooping.
 They have a partnership if it looks like they own the business together.

 How do courts decide if people own a business together?
-Remember, entrepreneurs are risk-takers, so “partners” are people who share in the risk.
-That makes the key question: Do the partners share profits and losses?
+Because entrepreneurs are risk-takers, so “partners” are the people who share in the risk.
+That raises the question: Do the partners share profits and losses?

 “General” Partnerships are often a bad idea for operating businesses because both partners can get sued and cleaned out.
-If Abel and Baker want to limit their personal liability and protect their assets, they need a different kind of partnership or a different kind of entity altogether.
+If Abel and Baker want to limit their personal liability and protect their assets, they need a different kind of partnership or a different business type.

 The key difference between “general” and “limited” partnerships is that a Limited Partnership protects some of the partners, called limited partners, from personal liability.
 A General Partner has unlimited personal liability.